ewjax/EQValet/README.md

 ---

-**_log event parser_**
+**_log event tracking_**
   -
-  - parse for a variety of different events (XXX spawn detection, XXX time of death, GRATSS messages, GMOTD messages, random rolls, and more.
+  - parse the Everquest log file for a variety of different events (XXX spawn detection, XXX time of death, GRATSS messages, GMOTD messages, random rolls, and more.
-  - detection of the event will cause a message to be forwarded to a remove server (via the rsyslog system) for processing
+  - detection of the event will cause a message to be forwarded to a remove server for processing
+  - communication to remote server is via the unix rsyslog service, configured to listen for UDP packets (set up for UDP, rather than TCP, so clients can "fire and forget" and not wait on a server reply)

 ####*LogEvent base class concepts*